 Luann (Lulu) is a queer and disabled pinay cultural worker with over a decade of experience in digital strategy, creative production, and grassroots community building.
 Her art practice is an embodiment and collaboration with the Babaylan spirit, connecting the Self with the Collective to manifest new realities, bring balance to the Earth, and align with our Higher Selves.
-She’s based in Anaheim, CA with her corgi, Bao.
+She’s based in Portland, Oregon with her corgi, Bao.
 Follow her on Instagram at @bgdecolonized.

 PROFESSIONAL EXPERIENCES